2021 Meath Senior Football Championship: Participating teams

-The teams taking part in the 2021 Meath Senior Football Championship are:
+The teams taking part in the 2021 Meath Senior Football Championship were:

 Group stage

-There are four groups of four teams called Group A, B, C and D. The 1st and 2nd placed teams in each group qualify for the quarter-finals.
+There were four groups of four teams called Group A, B, C and D. The 1st and 2nd placed teams in each group qualified for the quarter-finals.

-The 3rd and 4th placed team in each group will proceed to the Relegation Play-Off to determine which team will suffer relegation.
+The 3rd and 4th placed team in each group proceeded to the Relegation Play-Off to determine which team were relegated.

 The draw for the group stages of the championship were made on 20 June 2021.